 You can use a calcium supplement or include in 1/3 of your dog’s meal fish, and eggshells.
 I don’t recommend raw eggs and eggs in general for Frenchies since they may cause allergies.
 I also suggest you not to feed your French bulldog with chicken heads and skin as well.

 We all know that Frenchies are greedy eaters that will always beg for more food.
 However, I highly suggest you escape feeding your pet with unhealthy snacks between meals.
 Instead of dry industrial snacks, you can use fresh fruits for your Frenchie.
 Fruits are great because they are low in calories and are rich in natural sugar.
 Natural sugar is a healthier option than industrial sugar.
 On the other hand, it doesn’t mean you should feed your Frenchie with fruits every day.
 I advise you to do that occasionally (3 days a week), and the rest 4 days to reward him with vegetable snacks.

 Another way of preparing RAW MEAL for your Frenchie

 Raw diet for your Frenchie can also include cooked veggies, rice + raw meat.
 From meat, it’s good to use chicken breast, beef, pork, fish, rabbit, venison, and duck.
 I also give an advantage to fish since it’s rich in Omega 3-fatty acids that improve the health of your dog’s skin.
 You should also allow your Frenchie to chew on bones, but not to leave him unsupervised.
-In order to prevent him from choking, I advise you to give him softer bones and to cut the meat and other ingredients into pieces.
+In order to prevent him from choking, you can give him softer bones and cut the meat and other ingredients into pieces.